 Without political will, low- and middle-income countries, including many of the areas where MCC partners work, still in 2022, cannot access or deliver into arms enough doses to vaccinate more than 20% of their population until at least 2022.
 According to figures from Our World in Data, only 1.1 per cent of people in low-income countries have received at least one dose, compared to 26.9 per cent of the total world population, the majority located in high-income countries..

 In highly vaccinated populations, particularly in wealthy countries, unused vaccines may end up being destroyed instead of sent to areas where they are needed most.
 And even if surplus vaccines are available for shipping, many local health systems around the world also don’t have the infrastructure in place to ensure that vaccines are able to be transported, stored, and administered safely and quickly before they expire.

-Even though the vaccines were developed through the public funding of pharmaceutical research, global trade patent technology rules (TRIPS) restrict the production of vaccines through intellectual property barriers.
+The vaccines were developed through the public funding of pharmaceutical research, yet global trade patent technology rules (TRIPS) restrict the production of vaccines through intellectual property barriers.
 Many countries are unable to access the intellectual property and resources required to produce their own vaccine supply.
 So far, Canada has yet to support a temporary TRIPS waiver proposal at the World Trade Organization.